mstickel/keycloak-kafka-publisher-event-listener-provider/README.md

 In order to use this provider in Keycloak, you'll need to position it and its Apache Kafka dependency in Keycloak's `providers` directory:

-As an example, this is how we do it in a Dockerfile:
+As an example, this is how one might do it in a Dockerfile:

 ```
 COPY keycloak-kafka-publisher-event-listener-provider-1.0.0-SNAPSHOT.jar /opt/bitnami/keycloak/providers/keycloak-kafka-publisher-event-listener-provider-1.0.0-SNAPSHOT.jar
 COPY kafka-clients-3.3.1.jar /opt/bitnami/keycloak/providers/kafka-clients-3.3.1.jar
 ```

-For more information on how to do this, see the Keycloak documentation here: https://www.keycloak.org/server/configuration-provider
+For more information on how to configure custom Keycloak providers, see the Keycloak documentation here: https://www.keycloak.org/server/configuration-provider

 ### Configure It

-This provider requires the following settings:
+This provider requires the following settings, which must be passed as environment variables to Keycloak:
-* `kafka-topic` - the name of the Kafka topic to publish Keycloak events to
+* `KAFKA_TOPIC` - the name of the Kafka topic to publish Keycloak events to
-* `kafka-url` - the Kafka `bootstrap-server` url.
+* `KAFKA_BOOTSTRAP_URL` - the Kafka `bootstrap-server` url.
 Example: `localhost:9092`

+Kafka settings are passed to Keycloak as environment variables instead of as command line args to `kc.sh` due to limitations with the Bitnami Keycloak Helm chart and the passing of dynamic urls (specifically, the kafka bootstrap url).